Berne Union: History

 As of 2017, the modern Berne Union is structured around four committees, representing these two export credit groups (short term and medium/long term) along with an investment insurance committee and the so-called Prague Club' Committee (PC), which was formally integrated in May 2016, having been a legally separate, but closely associated entity prior to this.

 Governance

 The Berne Union is led by the President, Vice President and a Management Committee, with each elected position held for a term of two years.
 The Management Committee are supported by a permanent Secretariat, led by the Secretary General and based in London, in the United Kingdom.

 The Current President is Ms Maëlia Dufour, Director of International Relations, Business Development, Rating, Environment and Climate BPIFRANCE - France's Export Credit Agency.
 Current Vice President, Mr Benjamin Mugisha, Chief Underwriting Officer of Multilateral Insurer African Trade Insurance.
 Both were elected in November 2022, for a term of two years.

-Mr Vinco David was appointed Secretary General of the Berne Union in November 2016, with effect from March 2017.
+Mr Paul Heaney was appointed Secretary General of the Berne Union in May 2023.